MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-message-extension.md

 ---
-title: Get started - Build your first Teams Message Extension
+title: Get started - Build your first messaging extension
 author: adrianhall
-description: Create a message extension for Microsoft Teams using the Teams Toolkit ms.author: adhal ms.date: 05/20/2021 ms.topic: quickstart
+description: Create a messaging extension for Microsoft Teams using the Teams Toolkit. ms.author: adhal ms.date: 05/20/2021 ms.topic: quickstart
 ---

-# Build and run your first message extension for Microsoft Teams
+# Build and run your first messaging extension for Microsoft Teams

-There are two types of Teams **message extensions**:
+There are two types of Teams **messaging extensions**:

 - [Search commands](../messaging-extensions/how-to/search-commands/define-search-command.md) allow you to search external systems and insert the results of that search into a message in the form of a card.
 - [Action commands](../messaging-extensions/how-to/action-commands/define-action-command.md) allow you present your users with a modal popup to collect or display information, then process their interaction and send information back to Teams.